8877 Facilities Manager

 Education: A high school diploma or the equivalent is required.
-Completion of an associate’s or technical degree in Construction, Project Management, or a related area from a post-secondary vocational or technical school is preferred.
+Completion of an associate’s or technical degree in Construction, Project Management, Facility Management, or a related area from a post-secondary vocational or technical school is preferred.

 Effort: Must be able to lift and transport materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis.
 The position requires prolonged standing and frequent bending, stooping, and reaching on a daily basis.
 The position requires working in confined spaces.
 The position requires a full range of physical motion in order to operate manual and electrically-powered tools and electrical test equipment, to move throughout campus, including climbing stairs in all University buildings, and to work at heights.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
 Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

 Other: This position is on-call, twenty-four hours a day and seven days per week.
 The scope of the position requires exposure to and use of chemicals, solvents, and cleaners common to mechanical work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
 A valid Missouri driver’s license is required.